 It’s no secret that working outdoors during the winter months can be dangerous and possibly lead to harmful injuries, but what matters most is that you are aware of the precautions you should be taking to help better protect yourself against the cold and avoid dangerous falls due to ice.

-According to data from the U.S. Bureau of Labor Statistics, in 2017 there were 20,460 ice, sleet, and snow-related injuries, so whether you are working outdoors for your job, like those who work in construction or transportation do, or you are just outside shoveling your driveway, it is smart to keep these tips in mind.
+According to data from the U.S. Bureau of Labor Statistics, in 2020, 41.5% of fatal workplace accidents from weather and atmospheric conditions were due to ice, sleet or snow.
+Whether you are working outdoors for your job, like those who work in construction or transportation, or you are just outside shoveling your driveway, it is smart to keep these tips in mind.

 1. Preparation is key